 Mechanical rights entitle you to earn money whenever a song or composition that you have written is reproduced.
 This includes when your works are recorded onto a physical product (such as a CD or audio-visual product), or listened to or downloaded off the internet.

-Breed Media are PRS for Music recognized manufacturers and will not proceed with manufacturing unless we are fully satisfied that you have obtained a license, or have at least contacted PRS for Music to acquire a license.
-We, along with all recognised manufacturers, send monthly reports to PRS for Music for all discs manufactured.
+Breed Media are PRS for Music recognised manufacturers and will not proceed with manufacturing unless we are fully satisfied that you have obtained a license, or have at least contacted PRS for Music to acquire a license.
+We, along with all recognised manufacturers, send monthly reports to PRS for Music for all discs manufactured on our behalf.